Perceptual error optimization for Monte Carlo rendering

 \subsection{Quantitative error assessment in rendering}

-In rendering, the light transport integral estimation error ($\Lnorm{1}$, MSE, or RMSE) is usually reported as a single value evaluated over the whole image or a set of images.
-Since these metrics often do not accurately reflect the visual quality, equal-time visual comparisons are also commonly reported.
-Various theoretical frameworks have been developed in the spatial~\cite{Niederreiter92Random,Kuipers74Uniform} and Fourier~\cite{singh19analysis} domains to understand the error reported through these metrics.
-Numerous variance reduction algorithms like multiple importance sampling~\cite{veach1998Robust}, and control variates~\cite{loh1995control,glasserman2004monte} improve the error convergence of light transport renderings.
-Recently, \citet{celarek2019Quantifying} proposed the error spectrum ensemble (ESE), that measures the distribution of error over frequencies.
-Instead of computing the mean squared error, ESE detects outliers and highlight the regions with high error.
+It is convenient to measure the error of a rendered image as a single value; vector norms like the mean squared error (MSE) are most commonly used.
+However, it is widely acknowledged that such simple metrics do not accurately reflect visual quality as they ignore the perceptually important spatial arrangement of pixels.
+Various theoretical frameworks have been developed in the spatial~\citep{Niederreiter92Random,Kuipers74Uniform} and Fourier~\citep{singh19analysis} domains to understand the error reported through these metrics.
+The error spectrum ensemble~\citep{celarek2019Quantifying} measures the frequency-space distribution of the error.

-Many denoising methods~\cite{Zwicker2015} employ these metrics to optimize over noisy images to get noise-free renderings.
-Even if the most advanced denoising techniques driven by such metrics can efficiently steer adaptive sampling \cite{Chaitanya2017,Kuznetsov2018,Kaplanyan2019}, they emphasize the local sample density, and are incapable of indicating the optimal sample layout in screen space.
+Many denoising methods~\citep{Zwicker2015} employ the aforementioned metrics to obtain noise-free results from noisy renderings.
+Even if the most advanced denoising techniques driven by such metrics can efficiently steer adaptive sampling \citep{Chaitanya2017,Kuznetsov2018,Kaplanyan2019}, they locally determine the number of samples per pixel, ignoring the aspect of their specific layout in screen space.

-Contrary to the aforementioned metrics, we develop a perceptual model for rendered images that focuses on the perceptually optimal distribution of error, \ie with respect to the HVS' modulation transfer function (MTF) \cite{Daly1987, Sullivan1991}.
-Our theoretical framework argues that the screen-space sample layout is crucial for perceptual fidelity; the most commonly used error metrics do not capture this.
+Our optimization framework employs a perceptual MSE-based metric that accounts for both the magnitude and the spatial distribution of pixel-estimation error.
+We argue that the spatial sample layout plays a crucial role in the perception of a rendered image; the most commonly used error metrics do not capture this aspect.